 - Pay attention to proper development of hip joints.

 It is important for the knees of the child to be higher than its bum.
 The wrap should support the child from one knee to the other.
 Legs create an “M” shape, the back of the child is slightly rounded and creates a “C” shape.
 Here you can read more about vertical babywearing

 - Always check the temperature of your child in a wrap or carrier.

-The wrap is another layer of clothing; you also warm your child with your own body – keep this in mind when dressing up your baby.
+is another layer of clothing; you also warm your child with your own body – keep this in mind when dressing up your baby.
 In colder weather an adequate protection of the head and legs is sufficient.
 During hot summer months protect your child from strong sunlight.
 Watch your child and be careful if it’s not too hot or too cold.
 Read more about dressing

 children during babywearing.